greenboxal/doggohub/doc/ci/environments.md

 ## Web terminals

 >**Note:**
-Web terminals were added in GitLab 8.15 and are only available to project masters and owners.
+Web terminals were added in DoggoHub 8.15 and are only available to project masters and owners.

-If you deploy to your environments with the help of a deployment service (e.g., the [Kubernetes](../project_services/kubernetes.md) service), GitLab can open a terminal session to your environment!
+If you deploy to your environments with the help of a deployment service (e.g., the [Kubernetes](../project_services/kubernetes.md) service), DoggoHub can open a terminal session to your environment!
 This is a very powerful feature that allows you to debug issues without leaving the comfort of your web browser.
 To enable it, just follow the instructions given in the service documentation.